News

 Key to ITIL is the Service Value Chain and Value Stream, which exists of six main activities of the value chain.
 These activities need to be planned and continually improved.

-When doing this, specific issues can come to the surface.
 How to handle these and how to smooth out the process, is the main focus of the ITIL Strategist Direct, Plan and Improve module.
-But what are the principles and methods that can be applied within the theme to support direction and planning?

 When we talk about Change Management in the IT field, we tend to emphasize the technological aspect, for example, the development of functionality or changes to infrastructure.
 The more significant the change, the more it has an impact on the daily life of resources.
 Therefore the “soft” aspect of change must also be managed.
 Organizational Change Management is linked precisely to changes in the human environment.
 Organizations need to become aware of these aspects as well: in the past, IT projects have been predominantly seen as technology-only projects.
 According to the definition of ITIL 4, the practice of Organizational Change Management“ensures that changes are implemented successfully and effectively within an organisation and that long-term benefits are achieved by managing the human aspect of changes.”ITIL 4 identifies the objectives and benefits of Organizational Change Management and what resources to involve in this practice.